hydro

 Example

-(static) getJulianDay(date) → {number}
+(static) getJulianDay(params, args, data) → {number}

-Calculates Julian day from a given date
+Calculates Julian day from a given date.

 Parameters: